-All comments received on the Northern Pass draft EIS will be made publicly available, including on the project website.
+All comments received on the Northern Pass draft EIS and the supplement to the draft EIS will be made publicly available, including on the project website.
 Any personally identifiable information, such as names, addresses, and email addresses, that may be included in a comment will automatically be made available to the public.
 Individual commenters may request that DOE withhold their personally identifiable information from public disclosure, and such requests will be honored to the extent allowable by law.
 If you wish for DOE to withhold your name and/or other personally identifiable information, please state this prominently at the beginning of your comment or check the appropriate box on the Comment Form.
 Additionally, DOE will accept comments submitted anonymously.

 Documents Available for Download

 November 20, 2015

 October 9, 2015

 August 28, 2015